THAp1mple/ScreamBot-ABANDONED-Works-untill-Discord.js-v12/README.md

 # ScreamBot

+# NOTE:
+THE BOT DOES NOT WORK IN DISCORD.JS VERSION ABOVE v12.

 A Discord Bot that has some special functions.
 Like screaming.

 Hello.
 Im a high school student and this is a Bot I made for learning purposses since I'm getting into programming as a whole.